-Student Case Managers - VDS has three case managers on staff who serve as the primary liaison between the home, family and sending districts.
+Student Case Managers - VDS has three case managers on staff who serve as the primary liaison between the home, family, and referring districts.
 Two of the case managers are certified school psychologists and the third is a certified guidance counselor.
-The case managers work closely with classroom teachers to help draft and implement student IEP's and assist in the development of action plans or safety plans should the need arise.
+Case managers work closely with classroom teachers to help draft and implement student IEP's and assist in the development of action plans or safety plans should the need arise.
 They also provide direct counseling when needed, conduct social clubs and groups, and coordinate services with community mental health agencies.

-Behavioralists - VDS has five behavioralists on staff who directly work with students to identify healthy behaviors and take measures to help students demonstrate those behaviors in and out of school.
-When a negative behavior occurs, the behaviorialists will try determine the causes of the behavior and work with the student, teachers, case managers and the family to determine a course of action to prevent further actions from occurring.
-They also work within the schools positive behavioral support plan to reinforce pro-social student behavior.
+Behavioralists - VDS behavioralists on staff work directly with students to identify healthy behaviors and take measures to help students demonstrate those behaviors in and out of school.
+When negative behavior occurs, the behavioralists will try to determine the causes of the behavior and work with the student, teachers, case managers, and family to determine a course of action to prevent further actions from occurring.
+They also work within the school's positive behavioral support plan to reinforce pro-social student behavior.

 Clinical and behavioral staff participate in special education and treatment team meetings and play a vital role in the child's instructional program.